Akshitgoel2509/Food-Ordering-App/README.md

 # LetsEat

- This App is built using MERN stack with Bootstrap for styling, React (Redux and React-Router) as frontend , MongoDb as database , Node & Express as backend .
+ This is an Food Delivery Website which is built using MERN stack with Bootstrap for styling, React (ContextApi and React-Router) as Frontend , MongoDb as database , Node & Express as Backend .

 ## Installation